shanewasley/portfolio-www.shanewasley.me/content/posts/aligning-models-with-reality/index.md

 I repeated my process for the undo path, using different frames and created a second click-through prototype for the team.

-{{< video src="process-protoV1-animation-undo@540" autoplay="true" muted="true" loop="true" playsinline="true" caption="An early prototype showing how a user can undo an unsuccessful plane-picking and alignment task.">}}
+{{< video src="process-protoV1-animation-undo@540" autoplay="true" muted="true" loop="true" playsinline="true" caption="Alignment will fail if a user picks non-matching pairs of planes.
+This prototype demostrates how a mismatch can happen and how it can be undone.">}}

 After reviewing the prototype with the team, we agreed on the assumption that the system needed to provide more visual feedback on Carson’s progress to help him succeed with the task.
 We then considered what else the customer would need based on real-world use cases with much larger models.
 After the discussion concluded, we reached an agreement on new elements to add to the design that would further help Carson complete the alignment task: